In the past two years, whenever working on enterprise-level AI projects, one term has been almost unavoidable: "RAG" (Retrieval-Augmented Generation).

 Continuing to debate "whether RAG is useful" in 2026 is meaningless.

-More valuable questions to ask are:
+More valuable questions should be:

 - Does this task require certainty or fuzziness?